ipfs-inactive/ipfs-postmsg-proxy/README.md

   .cat
     ✓ with a base58 string encoded multihash
     ✓ with a multihash
+    ✓ with a cid object
     ✓ streams a large file
     ✓ with ipfs path
-    1) with ipfs path, nested value
+    ✓ with ipfs path, nested value
     ✓ Promise test
     ✓ errors on invalid key
     ✓ errors on unknown path
     ✓ errors on dir path
+    5) exports a chunk of a file
   .catReadableStream
-    2) "before all" hook
-  .catPullStream
+    ✓ returns a Readable Stream for a cid
+    6) exports a chunk of a file in a ReadableStream .catPullStream
     ✓ returns a Pull Stream for a cid
+    7) exports a chunk of a file in a PullStream
   .get
-    3) returns a Readable Stream for a cid .getReadableStream
+    ✓ with a base58 encoded multihash
+    ✓ with a multihash
+    ✓ large file
+    ✓ directory
+    ✓ with ipfs path, as object and nested value
+    ✓ with ipfs path, as array and nested value
+    ✓ Promise test
+    ✓ errors on invalid key
+  .getReadableStream
     ✓ returns a Readable Stream of Readable Streams .getPullStream
     ✓ returns a Pull Stream of Pull Streams
-      ✓ with a multihash
   .ls
     ✓ with a base58 encoded CID
     ✓ should correctly handle a non existing hash
     ✓ should correctly handle a non exiting path .lsReadableStream
     ✓ with a base58 encoded CID
   .lsPullStream
     ✓ with a base58 encoded CID
+  .stat
+Not supported in js-ipfs or go-ipfs yet
+    - stat outside of mfs

+.files (MFS Specific)
+  .mkdir
+Not supported in js-ipfs yet
+    - make directory on root
+Not supported in js-ipfs yet
+    - make directory and its parents
+Not supported in js-ipfs yet
+    - make already existent directory
+  .write
+Not supported in js-ipfs yet
+    - expect error
+Not supported in js-ipfs yet
+    - expect no error
+  .cp
+Not supported in js-ipfs yet
+    - copy file, expect error
+Not supported in js-ipfs yet
+    - copy file, expect no error
+Not supported in js-ipfs yet
+    - copy dir, expect error
+Not supported in js-ipfs yet
+    - copy dir, expect no error
+  .mv
+Not supported in js-ipfs yet
+    - move file, expect error
+Not supported in js-ipfs yet
+    - move file, expect no error
+Not supported in js-ipfs yet
+    - move dir, expect error
+Not supported in js-ipfs yet
+    - move dir, expect no error
+  .rm
+Not supported in js-ipfs yet
+    - remove file, expect error
+Not supported in js-ipfs yet
+    - remove file, expect no error
+Not supported in js-ipfs yet
+    - remove dir, expect error
+Not supported in js-ipfs yet
+    - remove dir, expect no error
+  .stat
+Not supported in js-ipfs yet
+    - stat not found, expect error
+Not supported in js-ipfs yet
+    - stat file
+Not supported in js-ipfs yet
+    - stat dir
+    - stat withLocal file
+    - stat withLocal dir
+  .read
+Not supported in js-ipfs yet
+    - read not found, expect error
+Not supported in js-ipfs yet
+    - read file
+  .ls
+Not supported in js-ipfs yet
+    - ls not found, expect error
+Not supported in js-ipfs yet
+    - ls directory
+Not supported in js-ipfs yet
+    - ls -l directory
+  .flush
+Not supported in js-ipfs yet
+    - flush not found, expect error
+Not supported in js-ipfs yet
+    - flush root
+Not supported in js-ipfs yet
+    - flush specific dir

 .key
   .gen
-      4) creates a new rsa key
+    8) creates a new rsa key
   .list
-      5) lists all the keys
+    9) lists all the keys
     ✓ contains the created keys
   .rename
-      6) "before all" hook
+    10) "before all" hook
   .rm
-      7) removes a key
+    11) removes a key
-      8) does not contain the removed name exchange
+    12) does not contain the removed name exchange
-      9) exports
+    13) exports
-      10) imports
+    14) imports
-      11) removes
+    15) removes

 .miscellaneous
   ✓ .id
   ✓ .version
   ✓ .dns
   ✓ .id Promises support
   ✓ .version Promises support
   ✓ .dns Promises support
-    12) .stop
+  ✓ .stop
+  16) "after all" hook

 .object
   callback API
     .new
       ✓ no layout
       ✓ template unixfs-dir
     .put
       ✓ of object
       ✓ of json encoded buffer
       ✓ of protobuf encoded buffer
       ✓ of buffer treated as Data field
       ✓ of DAGNode
       ✓ fails if String is passed
       ✓ DAGNode with a link
     .get
       ✓ with multihash
       ✓ with multihash (+ links)
       ✓ with multihash base58 encoded
       ✓ with multihash base58 encoded toString
     .data
       ✓ with multihash
       ✓ with multihash base58 encoded
       ✓ with multihash base58 encoded toString
     .links
       ✓ object.links with multihash
       ✓ with multihash (+ links)
       ✓ with multihash base58 encoded
       ✓ with multihash base58 encoded toString
     .stat
       ✓ with multihash
       ✓ with multihash (+ Links)
       ✓ with multihash base58 encoded
       ✓ with multihash base58 encoded toString
     .patch
       ✓ .addLink
       ✓ .rmLink
       ✓ .appendData
       ✓ .setData
   promise API
     ✓ object.new
     ✓ object.put
     ✓ object.get
     ✓ object.get multihash string
     ✓ object.data
     ✓ object.stat
     ✓ object.links
     object.patch
       ✓ .addLink
       ✓ .rmLink
       ✓ .appendData
       ✓ .setData

 .pin
   callback API
-      13) .ls type recursive
+    17) .ls type recursive
     - .ls type indirect
-      14) .rm
+    18) .rm
-      15) .add
-      16) .ls
-      17) .ls type direct
-      18) .ls for a specific hash
-    promise API
     19) .add
     20) .ls
+    21) .ls type direct
+    22) .ls for a specific hash
+  promise API
+    23) .add
+    24) .ls
-      21) .ls hash
+    25) .ls hash
-      22) .rm
+    26) .rm

 .pubsub
   single node
     .publish
       ✓ errors on string messags
       ✓ message from buffer
     .subscribe
       ✓ to one topic
       ✓ to one topic with Promise
       ✓ to one topic with options and Promise
       ✓ attaches multiple event listeners
       ✓ discover options
   multiple nodes connected
     .peers
       ✓ does not error when not subscribed to a topic ✓ doesn't return extra peers
       ✓ returns peers for a topic - one peer
       ✓ lists peers for a topic - multiple peers
     .ls
       ✓ empty() list when no topics are subscribed
       ✓ list with 1 subscribed topic
       ✓ list with 3 subscribed topics
     multiple nodes
       ✓ receive messages from different node
       ✓ round trips a non-utf8 binary buffer correctly ✓ receive multiple messages
     load tests
       ✓ call publish 1k times
-Send/Receive 10k messages took: 9589 ms, 1042 ops / s
+      ✓ call subscribe/unsubscribe 1k times
+      send/receive
         ✓ send/receive 10k messages
-        ✓ call subscribe/unsubscribe 1k times

 .repo
-    23) .version
+  ✓ .version
-    24) .version Promise
+  ✓ .version Promise
-    25) .stat
+  ✓ .stat
-    26) .stat Promise
+  ✓ .stat Promise
   27) .gc
   28) .gc Promise

 .stats
-    29) .bitswap
+  ✓ .bitswap
-    30) .bitswap Promise
+  ✓ .bitswap Promise
-Not supported in js-ipfs yet
   ✓ .bw
-Not supported in js-ipfs yet
   ✓ .bw Promise
-Not supported in js-ipfs yet
   ✓ .bwReadableStream
-Not supported in js-ipfs yet
   ✓ .bwPullStream
-    31) .repo
+  ✓ .repo
-    32) .repo Promise
+  ✓ .repo Promise

 .swarm
   callback API
     ✓ .connect
     ✓ time
     ✓ .addrs
     ✓ .localAddrs
     ✓ .disconnect
     .peers
       ✓ default
       ✓ verbose
       Shows connected peers only once
-          ✓ Connecting two peers with one address each ✓ Connecting two peers with two addresses each promise API
+        ✓ Connecting two peers with one address each
+        ✓ Connecting two peers with two addresses each promise API
     ✓ .connect
     ✓ time
     ✓ .peers
     ✓ .addrs
     ✓ .localAddrs
     ✓ .disconnect

-159 passing
+187 passing
-14 pending
+47 pending
-32 failing
+28 failing
 ```

 ## Caveats